Get to Know the 2019 Best in Show Winner

 - Do you remember a moment when you realized classic cars were going to be (or already were) a big part of your life?

 When that tow truck rolled up to our house in the late 1950s with that hunk of junkyard Ford on it, and my mom said, “That’s your brother and yours.”
 We didn’t think much of it, but when my brother passed, it lit that fire under me to make it something special.
+So I brought it out here to fix it up and really make it something my brother would be proud of.
 I’ve been through a lot with that car, what feels like a lifetime of lawsuits with restoration swindlers, and really it’s all for my brother.
 I wish he could be here to see it.

 - What is it about your classic 1935 Ford Model 48 that speaks to you as an enthusiast?